- Are there any time limits or requirements for immigration-related appeals?

-You may file a brief (explanation) in support of the appeal.
+You may need or want to file not only documents proving your arguments, but a written explanation (or if a lawyer prepares it, a "brief") in support of the appeal.
 After review, the appellate authority may:

-Also, if they have been refused, they should review what documents were submitted for the consul to consider.
-Applicants refused visas under section 214(b) may reapply for a visa.
-When they do, they will have to show further evidence of their ties or how their circumstances have changed since the time of the original application.
+Also, the person should review what documents were submitted for the consul to consider.
+Applicants refused visas under Section 214(b) may reapply for a visa, but will have to show further evidence of ties to the home country or how circumstances have changed since the time of the original application.

 It may help to answer the following questions before reapplying:

-Your acquaintances should also bear in mind that they will be charged a nonrefundable application fee each time they apply for a visa, regardless of whether a visa is issued.
+Your acquaintance should also bear in mind that he or she will be charged a nonrefundable application fee each time he or she applies for a visa, regardless of whether a visa is issued.

-Our consular officers are aware of this diversity.
-During the visa interview they look at each application individually and consider professional, social, cultural and other factors.
-In cases of younger applicants who may not have had an opportunity to form many ties, consular officers may look at the applicants specific intentions, family situations, and long-range plans and prospects within his or her country of residence.
-Each case is examined individually and is accorded every consideration under the law.
+U.S. consular officers are aware of this diversity.
+During the visa interview, they look at each application individually and consider professional, social, cultural, and other factors.
+In cases of younger applicants, who may not have had an opportunity to form many ties, consular officers may look at the applicants' specific intentions, family situation, and long-range plans and prospects within the country of residence.

 "Every alien shall be presumed to be an immigrant until he establishes to the satisfaction of the consular officer, at the time of application for admission, that he is entitled to a nonimmigrant status."

 The person appealing the decision may be represented by an attorney or representative.
-If you're represented, your appeal must be accompanied by a properly executed INS Form G-28 (Notice of Entry or Appearance as Attorney or Representative).
-The Form G-28 must be signed by both the attorney or representative and the person who filed the original petition or application.
+If you're represented, your appeal must be accompanied by a properly executed Form G-28 (Notice of Entry or Appearance as Attorney or Representative).